Localised and very action-packed, extremely helpful in my line of work.

 Session 1: Crisis Planning

-- Crisis media training: Discover the skills that you really need
+- Crisis media training: Discover the skills you really need

 Session 2: Crisis Response

-Delegates will evaluate the critical elements of a crisis response.
-A management’s ability, or inability, to manage the crisis often determines the extent of reputational damage, more than the incident itself.
+In this session, delegates will evaluate the critical elements of crisis response.
+A management’s ability or inability to manage the crisis often determines the extent of reputational damage, more than the incident itself.

 Session 3: Crisis Recovery

-Exercise: Delegates will create post-crisis recovery programmes focused on building resilience into the future.
+Exercise: Delegates will create post-crisis recovery programmes with a focus on building resilience for the future.